lamhq/tech-notes/pages/devops/aws/30-governance/5-control-tower.md

 ## Overview

-AWS Control Tower offers you an easy way to set up and govern an AWS multi-account environment.
+AWS Control Tower offers you an easy way to **set up and govern an AWS multi-account environment**.
 It does this by offering an automated account deployment method using preconfigured compliance rules.

-It's essentially an orchestration service that automates account creation and security controls via other AWS services (AWS Organizations, AWS IAM Identity Center, AWS Config).
+It's essentially an **orchestration service** that automates account creation and security controls via other AWS services (AWS Organizations, AWS IAM Identity Center, AWS Config).

 It's an extension or offers extensions to AWS Organizations to prevent governance drift, and leverages different guardrails.